3 Essential Business Communication Skills Every Leader Needs

 This introduction does three things:

-Your 30-second introduction worked well, and you’ve struck up a conversation with some interesting people.
+Your 30-second introduction has landed well.
+Now you’ve struck up a conversation with some potential prospects.

-Once again, most people let themselves down by going in unprepared and getting stuck in the weeds:
+But once again, so many people let themselves down by going in unprepared, and relying on themselves to wing these answers in the moment.

 “Yes, I help people with public speaking.
 We run group calls in our community.
 We also have workshops, online masterclasses, and I work with corporate teams too.
 We work on body language, vocal skills — basically, everything you need to speak with confidence.”

-When you’ve practised and prepared explaining your offer in this way, not only will the words pack more punch, but you’ll also look and sound more confident while saying them.
+When you’ve practised and prepared explaining “what you do”, it’ll pack more punch, and you’ll feel more confident saying it.
+Win-win.

 But there’s one business communication skill to master: sharing your personal backstory.